 The Carbon Neutral Action Committee presents this Carbon Neutral Action Table: "Measure Act Lead".
 Without measuring our emissions, we do not have the basis to act.
 Acting on emissions reductions shows leadership in our organization, with our students and to our community.
 We believe that a Carbon Neutral Action Plan works to provide a comfortable and sustainable workplace that enhances our District mission: "We focus on excellence for all learners in a nurturing environment."
-The 2015 committee reviewed the public service organization "self certification checklist" and suggests the following actions that could be successful given the geography, organizational and operational boundaries of our school district.
+The 2015 committee reviewed the public service organization "self-certification checklist" and suggests the following actions that could be successful given the geography, organizational and operational boundaries of our school district.

-Review and share energy consumption data; this enables schools of similar sizes to both compare with each other and monitor past energy performance; encourage healthy competition among schools.
-Measure Note achievements in energy reductions based on monthly utility bills. ${\odot}$ Track annual energy consumption per building to see where efficiencies can be made and to note anomalies.
+both compare with each other and monitor past energy performance; encourage healthy competition among schools.
+Measure

+- Note achievements in energy reductions based on monthly utility bills. - Track annual energy consumption per building to see where efficiencies can be made and to note anomalies.